 Safety Tips for Driving With Children

-As parents and caregivers, keeping you children safe and comfortable is a priority when they’re travelling in a car.
+As parents and caregivers, keeping you children safe and comfortable is a priority when they’re traveling in a car.
 When your child is old enough, make sure to talk to them about car safety and why they should never distract the driver.

 Following a few simple safety tips for every journey could save your child’s life.
 Here are some things to remember when driving with a child in the car.